Criticism of Jesus: Proscribing virtue and prohibiting vice

 Novelist and philosopher Ayn Rand denounced the altruist recipe that Jesus passed down to his pupils, and with it the idea of vicarious redemption.
 She thought that even Christians, who think of Jesus in the highest possible terms, should feel outraged by the notion of sacrificing virtue to vice.
 Not surprisingly, her understanding of love as a consequence of the rational mind looking after embodied values considers the ideas Jesus is most famous for as immoral.
 Consider the following excerpt from a 1959 interview conducted by Mike Wallace:

 Wallace: Christ, every important moral leader in man's history, has taught us that we should love one another.
 Why then is this kind of love in your mind immoral?

 Rand: It is immoral if it is a love placed above oneself.
 It is more than immoral, it's impossible.
 Because when you are asked to love everybody indiscriminately.
 That is to love people without any standard.
 To love them regardless of whether they have any value or virtue, you are asked to love nobody.

 Notwithstanding disagreements over the value of faith and the existence of an afterlife, Rand saw Jesus' insistence on procuring the eternal happiness of individuals as confirmation of the moral confusion and inconsistency in which much of religious ethics operates, including Christian altruism.

 In For the New Intellectual, Rand further derides the Christian doctrine of original sin for its conspicuous immorality.
 "The evils for which they damn him [man] are reason, morality, creativeness, joy—all the cardinal values of his existence.
 It is not his vices that their myth of man's fall is designed to explain and condemn.
 They call it a morality of mercy and a doctrine of love for man."
 Rand then proceeds to charge religious leaders with fostering a death cult: "No, they say, they do not preach that man is evil, the evil is only that alien object: his body.
 No, they say, they do not wish to kill him, they only wish to make him lose his body."

 Foundation of Western imperialism and the Holocaust

-Historian and Hindu activist Sita Ram Goel accused Jesus of being the intellectual author behind Western imperialism and the Holocaust.
+Historian and Hindutva activist Sita Ram Goel accused Jesus of being the intellectual author behind Western imperialism and the Holocaust.

 Goel further writes that Jesus "is no more than an artifice for legitimizing wanton imperialist aggression.
 He does not symbolize spiritual power or moral uprightness."